-For the third year, NAIOP has awarded scholarships to graduate and undergraduate commercial real estate students from backgrounds traditionally underrepresented in the industry.
+For the fourth year, the association has awarded scholarships to graduate and undergraduate commercial real estate students from a wide range of backgrounds.

-A panel of industry experts reviewed more than 60 applications and identified the top candidates.
-All of the winners are active in commercial real estate, whether through NAIOP, club membership or work experience.
+A panel of industry experts reviewed dozens of applications before selecting these six candidates.
+All winners are NAIOP student members involved in commercial real estate through NAIOP events, club memberships, and volunteer or work experience.